Free Trial

 • Most common problems customers mention in reviews by location or area.

-• And the severity of those problems, to pinpoint locations that would require immediate attention.
+• The severity of those problems to pinpoint locations that require immediate attention.

-LocalClarity helps national brands access reviews and other customer data across multiple locations from one single dashboard, making it easy to quickly spot issues requiring immediate attention.
-In addition, it also allows you to respond to reviews so you can quickly get to all of your locations' reviews all from one place.
+LocalClarity helps national brands access reviews and other customer data across multiple locations from one dashboard, making it easy to quickly spot urgent issues.
+You can also sort by negative reviews to ensure they get addressed quickly.

 #4.
 Set Up Local Rank Tracking for All Your Locations